ibm-cloud-docs/account/iam-userid_keys.md

 You can unlock your API key at any time to update or remove the API key from your account.
 Select the API key from the table that you want to unlock and click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Unlock**.
 {: tip}

-### Locking and unlocking an API key by using the CLI
+## Locking and unlocking an API key by using the CLI
-{: #lockcli}
+{: #lock-user-key-cli}
 {: cli}

+For platform API keys that represent your user identity you can prevent the API key from being deleted by locking it.
 To lock an API key, use the following command:

 ```bash
 ibmcloud iam api-key-lock (NAME|UUID) [-f, --force]